SKel1817/ExampleVictoryNativeChart/README.md

 # Victory Native XL Dual Y-Axis Chart Example

-Complete implementation showing how to create charts with dual y-axis in React Native using Victory Native XL
+Complete implementation from a tutorial article showing how to create charts with dual y-axis in React Native using Victory Native XL

 ## Overview